 Measurable Goal(s) Including dates and numeric measures, as previously submitted Status: Including dates and numeric measures Changes proposed to BMP and/or Measurable Goal?
 (Yes/No).
 If yes, provide information on proposed changes and rationale.
 Describe the operation and maintenance program intended to prevent or reduce pollutant runoff from municipal operations, including a list of each of the activities evaluated under this program and a description of the controls for reducing or eliminating the discharge of pollutants from streets, roads, highways, parking lots, maintenance and storage yards, waste transfer stations, fleet or maintenance shops with outdoor storage areas, snow disposal areas, and salt/sand storage locations.
 This is a cooperative effort with the Stormwater Program, and Operations Division of DPW.
 Currently primary streets are swept monthly; secondary streets are swept every two months.
 Parking lots are swept two times a year.
 Snow removal and deicing is performed on a case by case basis.
 Street sweeping is conducted within 48 hours of deicing and snow removal activities.
-In 2014, one hundred and seventy five (175) service orders for stormwater infrastructure-related maintenance or repair were completed (see Attachment 9).
-Of these, twenty eight (28) were for culvert cleaning, repair, or replacement.
-Thirty two (32) service orders accomplished the cleaning of drop or curb inlets.
-Fifty five (55) service orders were for the maintenance of ditches.
-The remaining service orders were placed and completed for miscellaneous bridge and road repairs, the installation of erosion controls, and emergency repairs after major rainfall events.
-No.

-Please refer to attachment 9 for further information on the above outlined efforts.
-Bioretention and detention areas were assessed in 2014 and the Operation and Maintenance division will conduct required maintenance in 2015; high priority maintenance will be completed first.
-The language regarding maintenance of these structures will also be added to the O&M contractor's contract.
+No. Please refer to Attachment 9 for further information on the above outlined efforts.
+Bioretention and detention areas were assessed in 2015 and the Operation and Maintenance division will conduct required maintenance in 2016; high priority maintenance will be completed first.
 Please refer to attachment 10 and 11 for further information.
 Additionally, the industrial maintenance and storage yards, waste transfer stations, and maintenance shops are permitted under the MSGP.

 This program includes training, inspections and monitoring at these sites.
 Results from inspections and monitoring events are used to prescribe future BMPs and good housekeeping efforts.
 Inspection results are available upon request.
 Describe the contents and frequency of the training program for municipal personnel and a list of the personnel or positions trained during the term of the permit.
 The O&M contractor is responsible for hiring qualified staff to perform maintenance activities.
-EPO training is provided regularly on Fort Carson (ten times per year).
+EPO training is provided regularly on Fort Carson.
 Various courses presented during the EPO training emphasize stormwater pollution prevention, to include "Pollution Prevention", "Recycling at Fort Carson", "Spill Response", "Hazardous Waste Training", "UST/AST Program", "Environmental Performance Assessment System" and "Environmental Inspections".
 See Attachment 3 for the slides from the stormwater module.
-Personnel attend the training No. Personnel attend the training mentioned above.
+Personnel attend the training mentioned above.
 The list of trainees is extensive and available upon request.
 In addition, stormwater pollution prevention is covered in more detail in the "Stormwater" portion of the EPO course.
-The monthly stormwater management at construction sites course is open to any employees and contractors as well.
+Fort Carson also provides a stormwater management at construction sites course, which is No.

+open to any employees and contractors as well.
 Describe the evaluation performed on the street cleaning operations, catch basin cleaning operations, and street sanding/salt practices and any measures taken as a result of the evaluation to minimize negative impacts to water quality.
 Please refer to attachment 9 for these activities.
 The MS4 water quality sampling efforts show that no parameters were in exceeded as related to O&M operations.
 Please refer to attachment 6 for this information.
 No.